tock/tock/doc/reference/trd104-syscalls.md

 calls are the same across kernels.
 Others are implemented by system call drivers, which can be added and removed in different kernel builds.
-The full set of valid system calls a kernel supports therefore depends on what system call drivers are installed in it.
+The full set of valid system calls a kernel supports therefore depends on what system call drivers it has installed.

 The 6 classes are: